 The island is best explored with own means of transport as although it isn’t that big getting around the island will take a day or even two depending on the number of stops on the way.

 Along the west coast you will drive along the island’s best beaches and other touristic areas.
 The east side is more authentic and lesser visited as there are no beaches but mangroves and muddy shores.
 Koh Lanta Old Town is on the east side and has nice old wooden houses.
-Best time to visit the Old Town is during day time especially during low season.
-Along the streets which cross the island are a few restaurants which have an amazing view of the east coast.
+The best time to visit the Old Town is during day time especially during the low season.
+Along the streets which cross the island are a few restaurants that have an amazing view of the east coast.

 Hike to Klong Chak waterfall